-If you’ve picked up a six-pack of wax begonias at the supermarket to add to a flowering container on the front porch, you’ve barely begun to scratch the surface of the Begoniaceae family.
-Once you get a sampling of the more than 10,000 varieties under cultivation, your hunger to learn more about these easy-to-grow plants with succulent foliage might have you sending off for a subscription to the Begonian, the bi-monthly journal of the American Begonia Society.
+If you have picked up a six-pack of wax begonias at the supermarket to add to a flowering container on the front porch, you have barely begun to scratch the surface of the Begoniaceae family.
+Once you get a sampling of the more than 10,000 varieties under cultivation, your hunger to learn more about these easy-to-grow plants with succulent foliage might have you sending off for a subscription to the "Begonian," the bi-monthly journal of the American Begonia Society.
 Here are just a few to whet your appetite.